-As a result, a scaling function was applied to the 2021 competition to provide a means by which decisions on RAC allocations, in a context of insufficient capacity, could be made.
-This function, which is endorsed by the Chairs of the review committees, was set so that only applications with a science score of 3.0 or higher (out of 5) received an allocation.
+As a result, a scaling function was applied to the 2022 competition to provide a means by which decisions on RACallocations, in a context of insufficient capacity, could be made.
+This function, which is endorsed by the chairs of the review committees, was established so that only applications with a science score of 3.0 or higher (out of 5) received an allocation.
 Applicants who did not receive a compute allocation can still make opportunistic use of system resources via the Rapid Access Service.
-The average score of all of the applications submitted to the RAC 2021 was 3.5.
+The average score of all of the applications submitted to the RAC2022 was 3.7.

 CPU requests are scaled based on the overall score of the application and the size of the request.
 Details and examples of the scaling function are available here.
-For further questions, contact the RAC Team at firstname.lastname@example.org.
+For further questions, contact email@example.com

-All researchers and their sponsored users with an active Compute Canada account can automatically make opportunistic use of CPU and GPU resources on any system.
+All researchers and their sponsored users with an active account can, as described above, automatically make opportunistic use of CPU and GPU resources on any system.
 (This ability to compute without an allocation is also referred to as the Rapid Access Service).
 There is no guarantee on how much CPU or GPU can be consumed by non-RAC holders, as their use of the systems is purely opportunistic.

 While usage by non-RAC awardees is opportunistic, historical utilization data shows that many groups are able to reach (or even exceed) the RAC minimums specified above.
 Non-RAC users who want to maximize their compute usage need to consider strategies that ensure:

-Please read this useful documentation about allocation scheduling priorities and job scheduling policies or contact us at email@example.com for advice on how to maximize usage for a non-RAC awardee.
+Please read this useful documentation about allocation scheduling priorities and job scheduling policies or contact firstname.lastname@example.org for advice on how to maximize usage for a non-RAC awardee.

 The demand for GPU resources continues to be more competitive than for CPU resources.
-As Tables 4 and 5 show, requests for GPUs have increased almost 10 fold since 2016.
-Despite the decrease of ~23% in the amount of GPU resources requested compared to 2020, the allocation rate in 2021 was 22%.
+As Tables 4 and 5 show, requests for GPUs have increased more than 3 fold in the last 5 years.
+The allocation rate in 2022 was 24%.

-GPU allocations are determined by the following factors: the overall score of the RAC application, the technical justification provided, evidence of previous GPU utilization, the research area of application for which GPUs are requested (e.g., Artificial Intelligence (AI), machine learning, etc.), and the size of the research group.
+GPU allocations are determined by the following factors: the overall score of the RAC application, the technical justification provided, evidence of previous GPU utilization, the research area of application for which GPUs are requested (e.g., Artificial Intelligence, machine learning, etc.), and the size of the research group.

 Keep in mind the following:

 The Arbutus cluster at the University of Victoria has 41,920 allocatable vCPUs (virtual CPUs).
-These are available via RAC and RAS and are also utilized for internal Compute Canada services such as software development and hosting.
+These are available via RAC and RAS and are also utilized for internal services such as software development and hosting.
 Relatively small cloud offerings are also implemented on Cedar, Graham and Béluga.
-For RAC 2021, the request for vCPUs overall increased by 65%: a 74% increase in compute vCPUs and a 20% increase in persistent vCPUs.
+For RAC 2022, the request for vCPUs overall increased by 14%: a 14% increase in compute vCPUs and a 21% increase in persistent vCPUs.

 Overprovisioning of persistent vCPUs at a 10:1 ratio has allowed a significant expansion in persistent allocations in the previous few years.
-Even with the slightly reduced numbers this year, demand for real cores has continued to keep pace with hardware expansions with utilization numbers well over 80%, past which makes scheduling larger compute instances more difficult.
+Demand for real cores has continued to keep pace with hardware expansions with utilization numbers well over 80%, a threshold beyond which it becomes more difficult to schedule larger compute instances.

 |Category||Type||Supply (TB)||Storage requested (TB)||Storage allocated (TB)||% of the demand awarded|

-We established our annual Resource Allocation Competitions (RAC) in response to the Canada Foundation for Innovation’s (CFI) requirement to award advanced research computing (ARC) resources based on the scientific merits of the research proposed.
+Compute Canada established the annual Resource Allocation Competition (RAC) in response to the Canada Foundation for Innovation’s (CFI) requirement to award advanced research computing (ARC) resources based on the scientific merits of the research proposed.
 In addition to this requirement, we must evaluate the technical merits of allocation requests.

 To meet these two requirements, RAC involves two review processes each year:

-- a technical review that is undertaken by Compute Canada Federation (CCF) staff who are responsible for verifying the accuracy of the computational resources needed for each project based on the technical requirements outlined in the application and for making recommendations about the national system to which the resources should be allocated to meet the project’s needs.
+a technical review that is undertaken by staff who are responsible for verifying the accuracy of the computational resources needed for each project based on the technical requirements outlined in the application and for making recommendations about the national system to which the resources should be allocated to meet the project’s needs.

-The overall process is overseen by the RAC Administrative committee, which includes representatives from each of the national system host sites.
+The overall process is overseen by the Resource Access Program Administrative Committee, which includes representatives from each region and national system host sites.

 Note that while new applications receive both scientific and technical reviews, applications submitted via the Fast Track process and Research Platforms and Portals (RPP) with a multi-year award receive only a technical review.